 Live alone?
 Or don’t see many people?
 Then get outside and see some faces!
 I even watch this video in the morning and noticed that I sleep even better!

-10. Get Your Morning Light.
+10. Natural Sleep Remedies: Get Your Morning Light

 By exposing our eyes to natural sunlight in the morning, we strengthen our circadian rhythms and sleep cycles.
 (If you’re out in the hot sun in the afternoon, be sure to use a good natural sun screen!)

 A great way to do this is to workout first thing in the morning.
 If that isn’t doable, try just walking around the block in the early hours.